-Phase 3 Trial of a Bivalent HPV Vaccine (Cecolin®) in Young Girls
+Phase 3 Trial of a Bivalent Human Papilloma Virus (HPV) Vaccine (Cecolin®) in Young Girls

 Phase 3 Randomized, Active-Comparator Controlled, Open-Label Trial to Evaluate the Immunogenicity & Safety of Alternate 2-Dose Regimens of Cecolin® Compared to Gardasil® in 9-14 Year-Old Girls in Low and Low-Middle Income Countries

-This planned randomized controlled trial will evaluate a bivalent HPV vaccine, Cecolin®, in alternate 2-dose regimens, compared to an established HPV vaccine.
-Gardasil® used as the comparator vaccine, as this vaccine is most widely used in low- and low-middle income countries.
+This randomized controlled trial will evaluate a bivalent HPV vaccine, Cecolin®, in alternate 2-dose regimens, compared to an established HPV vaccine.
+Gardasil® will be used as the comparator vaccine, as this vaccine is most widely used in low- and low-middle income countries.

 Study Overview